j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 # Install dependencies
 npm install

-# Build the AWS Lambda functions
+# Build the AWS Lambda functions (using webpack)
-npm run build-code

-# Build the AWS Lambda node modules dependencies layer
-npm run build-node-modules
+npm run build

 # Run the tests to ensure everything is working
 npm run test